-Since delivery is the main culprit of carbon emissions in ecommerce, Ed and the team at Wearth launched several initiatives to mitigate it.
+Since delivery is the main culprit in carbon emissions in e-commerce, Wearth launched several initiatives to mitigate it.

 Today, Wearth partners with a third-party company called Climate Partner to calculate the carbon emissions from the sellers on its platform, then pay to offset those emissions through initiatives like forest projects and more.